dbsafe/intaker/README.md

 ## Field Decoders

-Field decoders are used to parse and perform format and type validation of a field.
+Field decoders are used to parse and to perform format and type validation of a field.
 You can specify the field decoder in the `decoder` attribute of the `<field>` element.

 e.g.: